minhhotboy9x/IT4931-bigdata-Movie-processing/README.md

 # IT4931-bigdata-Movie-processing
 Course project.

 The crawled movie data is streamed and processed by Kafka and PySpark.
 Storing data in MongoDB and visualizing by Elasticsearch Kibana.
-All the processes run in docker on win10.
+All the processes run on docker-compose windows 10.

 ### Install (window local machine)
 Docker, MongoDB, Pyspark